Course - Power Electronics, Power Semiconductor Physics and Reliability - ET8303

 ET8303 - Power Electronics, Power Semiconductor Physics and Reliability

-Lessons are not given in the academic year 2018/2019
+Lessons are not given in the academic year 2023/2024

 These topics are included: - Solid-state physics of power semiconductors: Power diodes, power MOSFETs, thyristors, Gate Turn-Off Thyristors, Insulated Gate Bipolar Transistors, SiC and GaN components. - Snubber circuits. - Gate/base drivers. - Cooling aspects of power electronic converters. - Design of high frequency magnetic components. - Design of power circuit layouts. - Reliability.

 Learning methods and activities

 Lectures, self study and project based on literature studies and simulations.